spinkube/spin-trigger-mqtt/README.md

 ### Install Template

 [Spin templates](https://www.fermyon.com/blog/managing-spin-templates-and-plugins) allow a Spin developer to quickly create the skeleton of an application or component, ready for the application logic to be filled in.
-As part of this repo, a new template is created to help build applications which make use of MQTT as a communication protocol.
+As part of this repo, a new template is created to help build applications which make use of MQTT as a communication protocol/trigger.

 Install MQTT Template: